Exercise for Cancer Prevention

 Changing your diet to decrease your risk of developing cancer is a good idea.
 Starting an exercise program might also be helpful.
 Exercise is an important part of any weight loss program.

 Being overweight and inactive could be dangerous to your health.
 Some studies on obesity are showing that being overweight may place you at risk of developing cancers.
-This includes cancers of the prostate, cervix, kidney, breast, endometrium, liver, rectum, ovary, esophagus, colon, prostate, and gallbladder.
+This includes cancers of the prostate, cervix, kidney, breast, endometrium, liver, rectum, ovary, esophagus, colon, and gallbladder.
 The exact mechanism behind this increased risk of cancer for overweight people is unknown.